bootifulmicropizza/infrastructure/k8s-cluster/README.md

 ## Ingress

 The standard Kubernetes Ingress controller is installed such that it is ready for use by applications.
-Any application that requires exposing to the internet simply requires an ingress:
+Any application that requires exposing to the internet simply requires an ingress definition:

 ```
 apiVersion: extensions/v1beta1
 kind: Ingress
 metadata:
   name: nginx
-  namespace: pizza
 spec:
   rules:
     - host: www.bootifulmicropizza.com